vikingeducation/project_sinatra_dashboard/README.md

 A web scraper that searches for jobs and the weather in a city of your choice.

-Built using Ruby, Sinatra, and Mechanize (Nokogiri)
+Built using Ruby, Sinatra, Mechanize, and Nokogiri.